The Bankrate promise

 4. Foreclosure.com Scholarship Program

 Foreclosure.com offers a scholarship to students willing to write an essay on a topic relating to homeownership.
-For 2021, the essay topic is the impact of COVID-19 on foreclosures in the U.S. housing market.
+This year’s assigned topic has not yet been announced, but previous topics have included rent-to-own and the foreclosure moratorium.
 The essay must be 800 to 2,000 words long.

 Amount: $2,500 for the first prize, $500 for runners-up